loda-lang/loda-lang.github.io/list6.markdown

 * [A313894](https://oeis.org/A313894) ([program](/edit/?oeis=313894)): Coordination sequence Gal.5.133.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313900](https://oeis.org/A313900) ([program](/edit/?oeis=313900)): Coordination sequence Gal.6.621.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313913](https://oeis.org/A313913) ([program](/edit/?oeis=313913)): Coordination sequence Gal.6.331.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A313923](https://oeis.org/A313923) ([program](/edit/?oeis=313923)): Coordination sequence Gal.4.139.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313926](https://oeis.org/A313926) ([program](/edit/?oeis=313926)): Coordination sequence Gal.4.140.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313927](https://oeis.org/A313927) ([program](/edit/?oeis=313927)): Coordination sequence Gal.5.135.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313928](https://oeis.org/A313928) ([program](/edit/?oeis=313928)): Coordination sequence Gal.5.302.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313929](https://oeis.org/A313929) ([program](/edit/?oeis=313929)): Coordination sequence Gal.6.334.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A313930](https://oeis.org/A313930) ([program](/edit/?oeis=313930)): Coordination sequence Gal.6.638.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313962](https://oeis.org/A313962) ([program](/edit/?oeis=313962)): Coordination sequence Gal.3.53.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313975](https://oeis.org/A313975) ([program](/edit/?oeis=313975)): Coordination sequence Gal.4.145.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313982](https://oeis.org/A313982) ([program](/edit/?oeis=313982)): Coordination sequence Gal.3.57.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.